yang123vc/qf/README.md

 The links used in the project can be found in the function `AddQFHandlers` in the utils.go of this project.

+### Files Setup

+You would need to create a bucket on google cloud storage for all your files in a qf installation.
+Then set the name of the bucket to `qf.QFBucketName`.

+Read [this](https://godoc.org/cloud.google.com/go/storage#SignedURLOptions) to find out how to get the values to enter into `qf.KeyFilePath` and `qf.AccessID`

 ### Theming Your Project

 The sample project has no design.
 To add yours copy the template `templates/bad-base.html` to your project.